 A happy baby is one who is feeling comfortable and contented.
 To know if a formula suits your baby, read his cues.
 Besides providing relief, the choice of formula should also adequately support the nutritional needs of a rapidly growing child, especially that of the brain, eye and immune system.

 Trust your parental instincts.
-Always seek advice from your doctor if you have any doubt about the feeding intolerance issue that your baby may be experiencing.Get free milk samples from Abbott today!
-Click on the image below to find out how.
+Always seek advice from your doctor if you have any doubt about the feeding intolerance issue that your baby may be experiencing.Get your free sample kit today!

 i Exclusive breastfeeding for six months best for babies everywhere.
 2011.
 Retrieved from www.who.int/mediacentre/news/statements/2011/011/breastfeeding_20110115/en